-Study of the science of movement as it relates to dance, including basic anatomy and physiology, the physics involved in dancing and the mindbody connection responsible for producing and controlling movement.
-Lectures, discussions and movement focus on understanding how the body moves and on increasing movement efficiency to enhance performance and prevent injury.
-Vail 322.
-Re/constructing Dance.
-(A) Can you ever step in the same river twice?
-This course focuses on the replication of dance through dance revival, restaging, reconstruction, and reimagining.
-Students will study various approaches and methods for reconstructing dances, while addressing ideas about preservation, authenticity, legacy, and ownership of this ephemeral art form.
-There will be hands-on opportunities to reconstruct a historic work.
-Prerequisite: Any Dance course (including Dance Company for .5 credit) or permission of the instructor.
-Conley 330.
-Choreography and the Creative Process.
-(A) Investigation of choreographic approaches and complex questions of artistry, based on reading, writing, research, discussion, feedback, movement exploration, and performance.
-Consideration of creativity from various perspectives, and exploration of how we foster it for ourselves.
-Prerequisite: any Dance course (including Dance Company for .5 credit) or permission of the instructor.
-Vail 331.
-History of Western Theatre Dance.
-(A) Survey of the forces that have shaped and influenced stage dancing in much of Western Europe and the Americas beginning with the fifteenth century and moving into the contemporary periods.
-Class formats include lecture, discussions and studio sessions.
-Conley 345.
-Movement and Media.
-(A) This course will investigate how the moving body interacts with media (film, video, technology), and explore the potential of those partnerships.
-In addition to reading and writing assignments, coursework will entail analysis of existing works and creation of original works.
-Students will collaborate in all aspects of the creative process, which includes directing, choreography, filming, and editing.
-It is recommended that students have taken FLM/TDF 262 (Motion Picture Production I) and/or at least one Dance course, or that students have some kind of dance and/or film experience.
-Same as FLM345.
-Vail 490.
-Independent Study.
-(A) Independent project usually undertaken in the senior year by majors as a culminating capstone experience, advised by Dance faculty.
-Permission of Dance program director.
-TOPICS COURSES EXPECTED TO BE OFFERED IN 2022-2023 Plague and Public Rage in Shakespeare.
-(Fall 2022) Hip Hop: Movement and Culture.
-(Spring 2023) WOMEN'S, GENDER AND SEXUALITY STUDIES Professor Jaime E. Blair, Chair MEMBERS OF THE WOMEN'S, GENDER AND SEXUALITY STUDIES PROGRAM COMMITTEE Meredith Bashaw Professor of Psychology Jaime E. Blair Professor of Biology Dennis Deslippe Professor of American Studies and Women's, Gender and Sexuality Studies Giovanna Faleschini Lerner Professor of Italian M. Alison Kibler Professor of American Studies and (on leave Fall 2022) Women's, Gender and Sexuality Studies Clara Moore Professor of Biology Rachel Anderson-Rabern Associate Professor of Theater Karen Leistra-Jones Associate Professor of Music Ashley Rondini Associate Professor of Sociology Elena Cuffari Assistant Professor of Psychology and Scientific and Philosophical Studies of the Mind Rachel Feldman Assistant Professor of Religious Studies and Judaic Studies Cristina Perez Assistant Professor of American Studies Elspeth Wilson Assistant Professor of Government Additional faculty not on the program committee also contribute to this program.
+Independent study directed by the Film and Media Arts staff.
+Permission of chairperson.
+Staff FILM AND MEDIA ARTS TOPICS COURSES EXPECTED TO BE OFFERED IN 2024-2025 Film Comedy.
+Creative Practice and Media Making.
+Media for Social Good.
+Global Neorealisms.
+Outsider Films.
+Intro to Animation.
+Ethnographic Film.
+Philly: Jazz, Punk, Cinema.
+Writing for Television.
+WOMEN'S, GENDER AND SEXUALITY STUDIES Professor Jaime E. Blair, Chair MEMBERS OF THE WOMEN'S, GENDER AND SEXUALITY STUDIES PROGRAM COMMITTEE Meredith Bashaw (on leave 2024-25) Professor of Psychology Jaime E. Blair Professor of Biology Dennis Deslippe Professor of American Studies and Women's, Gender and Sexuality Studies Giovanna Faleschini Lerner Professor of Italian M. Alison Kibler Professor of American Studies and Women's, Gender and Sexuality Studies Maria Mitchell Professor of History Clara Moore Professor of Biology Karen Leistra-Jones (on leave 2024-25) Associate Professor of Music Ashley Rondini Associate Professor of Sociology Cristina Pérez Assistant Professor of American Studies Elspeth Wilson Assistant Professor of Government Additional faculty not on the program committee also contribute to this program.
 Women's, Gender and Sexuality Studies is an interdisciplinary program offering a major and a minor in which students study how social constructions of gender and sexuality shape both academic discourses and lived experiences.
 In their coursework and independent research, students learn to apply feminist theories, queer theory and other critical theories to reflect on gendered experiences within a variety of contexts: historical, economic and cross-cultural.
 The courses in the program help students to analyze critically the ways gendered perspectives inform fundamental concepts like race, class or ethnicity.
-The major and minor augment more traditional approaches to studying women and gender by having students engage current scholarly inquiry into sexuality and into the diversity of global perspectives on gender and sexuality.
+The major and minor augment more traditional approaches to studying women and gender by having students engage with current scholarly inquiry into sexuality and into the diversity of global perspectives on gender and sexuality.
 A major in Women's, Gender and Sexuality Studies consists of 10 courses.
 The following courses are required:

 WGS 210 (Gender, Sexuality and Power) WGS 415 (Senior Seminar) One course that focuses on feminist theory.
 Please consult with the program chair about the updated list of courses fulfilling this requirement.
-One course that focuses on sexuality within a women's and gender studies framework, chosen from the following group, or in consultation with the program chair WGS 242 (Gender, Sexuality in Antiquity) WGS 356 (European Sexualities) or WGS 345 (Sociology of Sexuality) One non-western course in WGS, which emphasizes non-Western cultures and societies, including indigenous, colonial and post-colonial contexts or that offers a substantial cross-cultural or transnational framework.
+One course that focuses on sexuality within a women's and gender studies framework, chosen from the following group, or in consultation with the program chair WGS 242 (Gender, Sexuality in Antiquity) WGS 356 (European Sexualities) or WGS 345 (Sociology of Sexuality) One world perspectives course in WGS, which emphasizes non-Western cultures and societies, including indigenous, colonial and post-colonial contexts or that offers a substantial cross-cultural or transnational framework.
 Five courses in the major must be at or above the 300 level.
-A joint major in Women's, Gender and Sexuality Studies consists of eight courses: WGS 210; WGS 415; one course focusing on feminist theory; four electives, including one course that focuses on sexuality within a women's and gender studies framework; and one non-western course in WGS, which emphasizes non-western cultures and societies.
+A joint major in Women's, Gender and Sexuality Studies consists of eight courses: WGS 210; WGS 415; one course focusing on feminist theory; four electives, including one course that focuses on sexuality within a women's and gender studies framework; and one world perspectives course in WGS, which emphasizes non-western cultures and societies.
 Three of the electives for the joint major must be at the 300 or 400 level A minor in Women's, Gender and Sexuality Studies consists of six courses.
 Three of these are mandatory: